How to Identify and Attract a Tufted Titmouse

 What Does a Tufted Titmouse Look Like?

-Distinctive Markings: Gray above and white below, rusty-brown flanks, prominent pointed crest and large dark eyes.
+- Distinctive Markings: A tufted titmouse is gray above and white below, rusty-brown flanks, prominent pointed crest and large dark eyes.

 Nest and Eggs